switchupcb/disgo/_contribution/CONTRIBUTING.md

 Disgo is currently in DEVELOPMENT.
 Here are the steps required in order to complete it:

 1. **Implement Testing** _[usable at this stage]_.
+2. Structured Logging
-2. Implement Sharding.
+3. Implement Sharding.
-3. Implement Cache (which is likely where most effort lies; caching is difficult).
+4. Implement Cache (which is likely where most effort lies; caching is difficult).

 In addition, we must make [decisions](/_contribution/libraries/) for the following:
 1. UDP connections (Voice)